 Comments Free text field.
-Click in the field and type. ---------- --- on page 16
+Click in the field and type.

 Color Field shows current Wipe Color.
 Click to open the Color Picker.
-Please see: Color Picker to Right
+Please see: Color Picker on page 17 to Right

 Opacity The field is a slider showing the current Opacity between 1 and 255.
 Click and drag the